edgedb/edgedb/docs/stdlib/array.rst

     :index: set array unpack

-    Return array elements as a set.
+    Returns the elements of an array as a set.

     .. note::